 As you might have known by know, AzireVPN offers just 5 server locations and these are in United States, United Kingdom, Sweden, Spain and Canada.

 The service is undoubtedly good, but its server infrastructure is severely limited.
-Nowadays, Most Top VPNs offer more than 30 locations at the very least, but AzireVPN is not one of those.
+Nowadays, Most top VPNs like Surfshark VPN which offers 800+ servers or others which offer more than 30 locations at the very least, but AzireVPN is not one of those.

 Its server locations are just concentrated in North America and Western Europe, which leaves out the majority of the world from its scope.